 Health, well-being, and intimate relationships are profoundly affected by sexual concerns.
 Yet too many health professionals lack specific training to help their clients overcome feelings of sexual inadequacy and move beyond blocks to desire and pleasure.
 This course looks beyond physical performance goals to explore underlying emotional and spiritual dynamics of sexual experience.
 Our interactive model incorporates ritual, movement, concrete structure, and the importance of boundaries.
 We provide case consultation and encourage personal awareness along with innovative practices that offer engaging ways help clients and students with the following processes:

 • Identify the four energies that spark sexual desire

-• Identify cultural messages that create a gender gap in sexual attitudes
+• Reframe cultural messages that constrain sexual attitudes

-• Address hot-button issues such as masturbation, sexual orientation, and affairs
+• Address hot-button issues such as gender fluidity, porn use, and affairs

-Recommended reading: Ogden, The Heart and Soul of Sex, The Return of Desire, and Women Who Love Sex.
+Recommended reading: Ogden, Expanding the Practice of Sex Therapy, The Heart and Soul of Sex, The Return of Desire, and Women Who Love Sex.